dazinator/DotNet.Cabinet/README.md

 Now, module A can create a file called "/foo.txt" using the `moduleACabinet`.
 Module B can create a file also called "/foo.txt" using the `moduleBCabinet`

+Each module is accessing files in isolation, means conflicts wont occur.

-The system cabinet might already have a file "/foo.txt"
+The system cabinet might already have a file "/foo.txt" also.

 There will be no clashes, because, each seperate cabinet has isolated file storage.

-Let's say that Module A also needs read access to the system files.
+Let's say that Module A also needs read access to system level files.

 ```